zxc916684603/ecs/intl.en-US/User Guide/Images/Open source tools/Use Packer to create a custom image.md

 You must have an AccessKey.

 **Note:** Do not use the AccessKey of your Alibaba Cloud account.
-Instead, [Create a RAM user](../../../../reseller.en-US/Quick Start/Create a RAM user.md#) and use the RAM account to create the necessary [AccessKey](../../../../reseller.en-US/General Reference/Create an AccessKey.md#) to maintain account security.
+Instead, [create a RAM user](../../../../reseller.en-US/Quick Start/Create a RAM user.md#) and use the RAM account to create the necessary [AccessKey](../../../../reseller.en-US/General Reference/Create an AccessKey.md#) to maintain account security.

 ## Step 1.
 Install Packer {#section_j5g_gdm_xdb .section}

 Go to the official [Packer download page](https://www.packer.io/downloads.html) where you can choose required version of Packer for your operating system.

 **To install Packer on a Linux server**

 1. Connect and log on to the Linux server.
-If the server you want to connect to is an ECS Linux instance, see [Connect to a Linux instance by using a password](reseller.en-US/User Guide/Connect to instances/Connect to a Linux instance by using a password.md#).
+If the server you want to connect to is an ECS Linux instance, see [connect to a Linux instance by using a password](reseller.en-US/User Guide/Connect to instances/Connect to a Linux instance by using a password.md#).
 2. Run `cd /usr/local/bin` to go to the /usr/local/bin directory.

     **Note:** The /usr/local/bin directory is an environment variable directory.
 You can install Packer to this directory or another directory that has been added to the environment variable.